Pupil Premium

 Pupil premium strategy statement

-This statement details our school’s use of pupil premium and recovery premium for the 2024-25 academic year, to help improve the attainment of our disadvantaged pupils.
+This statement details our school’s use of pupil premium to help improve the attainment of our disadvantaged pupils.

 School overview